wilfredinni/python-cheatsheet/docs/builtin/reversed.md

   </base-disclaimer-content>
 </base-disclaimer>

 The `reversed()` function returns a reverse iterator.
-This means it can be used to loop over a sequence (like a list, tuple, or string) in reverse order.
+This means it can be used to loop over a sequence (like a <router-link to="/builtin/list">list</router-link>, <router-link to="/builtin/tuple">tuple</router-link>, or <router-link to="/builtin/str">string</router-link>) in reverse order.
 It doesn't modify the original sequence but instead provides a new iterator that yields items from end to start.

 ### Examples